 Yes, foreign buyers (defined as 'overseas persons' under the OIA) must comply with the OIA when investing in NZ.
-NZ's overseas investment regime is known as being one of the more complex on a global scale; however, in the majority of cases, well-advised and prepared bidders can generally expect to navigate it successfully.
+NZ's overseas investment regime has been regarded as difficult and slow - particularly if sensitive land is involved; however, more recently, law changes and political perspective have made it easier to navigate and more timely.
+In the majority of cases, well-advised and prepared bidders can generally expect to navigate it successfully for most asset classes.

 The OIA regulates offshore and onshore M&A transactions that have a direct or indirect nexus with NZ.
-The regime seeks to ensure that overseas investors who directly or indirectly acquire a qualifying interest in sensitive NZ assets are suitable to do so, and, where interests in sensitive land are acquired, earn the right to do so by delivering commensurate "benefits" to NZ.
+The regime seeks to ensure that overseas investors who directly or indirectly acquire a qualifying interest in sensitive NZ assets are suitable to do so, and, where interests in sensitive land are acquired, earn the right to do so by delivering commensurate 'benefits' to NZ.
 It also seeks to protect NZ's national interest and national security by vetting transactions in certain sectors and by foreign government-related investors.